dortania/OpenCore-Install-Guide/ktext.md

    * Sets `PluginType`, Clover alternative would be under `Acpi -> GenerateOptions -> PluginType`.
 Do note that this SSDT is made for systems where `AppleACPICPU` attaches `CPU0`, though some ACPI tables have theirs starting at `PR00` so adjust accordingly.
 X99 and X299 users need to verify if the path is correct(ie: `\_PR.PR00` vs `\_PR.PC00.PR00`)

 * [SSDT-SBUS-MCHC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-SBUS-MCHC.dsl)
-   * Adds an SMbus device and fixes DeviceProperties injection via `_DSM` for when adding properties via an SSDT.
+   * Adds an SMBus device and fixes DeviceProperties injection via `_DSM` for when adding properties via an SSDT.

-**Remember to verify that the ACPI path in the SSDT matches up with your DSDT, expremely important for X79, X99 and X299 users**
+**Remember to verify that the ACPI path in the SSDT matches up with your DSDT, extremely important for X79, X99 and X299 users**